polygonplanet/chillout/README.md

 * CPU total average: **22.76%**

-chillout.js can run JavaScript with low CPU usage.
+You can confirm that `chillout.repeat` is running on a more low CPU usage than **ForStatement**.

-However processing speed will a bit slowly.
+chillout.js can run JavaScript in a natural speed with low CPU usage, but processing speed will be a bit slowly.

-The most important thing of performance in JavaScript, that is not numeric speed, but is to execute without causing stress to the UI/UX. chillout.js is able to run JavaScript in a natural speed.
+A one of the most important thing of performance in JavaScript, that is not numeric speed, but is to execute without causing stress to the user experience.

-(Benchmarks: Windows8.1 / Intel(R) Atom(TM) CPU Z3740 1.33GHz)
+*(Benchmarks: Windows8.1 / Intel(R) Atom(TM) CPU Z3740 1.33GHz)*

 ----